Rmetrics

-Rmetrics is a free, open-source and open development software project for teaching computational finance.
-Rmetrics is based primarily on the statistical R programming language, but does contain contributions in other programming languages, Fortran, C, and C++.
+Rmetrics is a free and open-source software project designed for teaching computational finance.
+Rmetrics is based primarily on the statistical R programming language, but does contain contributions in other programming languages, such as Fortran, C, and C++.
 The project was started in 2001 by Diethelm Wuertz, based at the Swiss Federal Institute of Technology in Zurich.

 Rmetrics packages

 Most Rmetrics components are distributed as R packages, which are add-on modules for R.

 Goals

 The broad goals of the projects are: